The Giant Australian Cuttlefish (Sepia apama) is one of the largest cuttlefish species in the world.

 There is no strong evidence to suggest that recent fishing activity has impacted the Giant Cuttlefish population.
 However a number of precautionary fisheries management measures have been undertaken to protect the cuttlefish while research continues.

 A cephalopod fishing closure has protected the Point Lowly spawning area since 1998.
-This closure prohibits the capture of any cephalopods:
+This closure prohibits the capture of any cephalopods within the area at all time:

 The area remains open to recreational and commercial fishers targeting other fish species.